amineelkouhen/redis-streams-lab/exercises/exercise-5-start.md

 Assuming you still have Redis running in GitPod, all we have to do is compile the app and run it.

-From the exercise5 folder in the terminal window:
+From the [starting point](exercise5-start/) folder in the terminal window:

 `./mvnw clean package assembly:assembly` to build the code `java -cp target/demo-1.0-SNAPSHOT-jar-with-dependencies.jar com.redis.lars.App` to run the app